khaman1/ILI9486-ADC/README.md

     WR        |     A1

     RD        |     A0

+The number of ADC samples is defined as ADC_SAMPLES_SIZE in ILI9486_funcs.cpp and the array ADCval[ADC_SAMPLES_SIZE] to store 2000 collected samples.
+Since the way to display the samples on screen depends on ADC_SAMPLES_SIZE, so the function updateADCPoints() to show up the samples is constrained to 2000, so then 2000 samples splits into 400 pairs of 5 and each maximum value of 5 is used to display on the screen as a color.

 ## INSTALLATION
 - Install Keil ARM, Keil.STM32F4xx_DFP.2.13.0, ST-Link driver
 - Open the main project Nucleo_read_analog_value.uvprojx by Keil to upload the code